dotnet/docs-maui/docs/data-cloud/push-notifications.md

     The `UseAuthentication` extension method registers the middleware that uses the previously registered authentication scheme. `UseAuthentication` must be called before any middleware that depends on users being authenticated.

-    > [!IMPORTANT]
+    > [!NOTE]
     > While an API key isn't as secure as a token, it will suffice for this tutorial, and be easily configured via the [ASP.NET Middleware](/aspnet/core/fundamentals/middleware).

-### Add dependencies and configure services
+### Add and configure services

 ASP.NET Core supports the [dependency injection](/aspnet/core/fundamentals/dependency-injection) software design pattern, which is a technique for achieving [inversion of control](/dotnet/architecture/modern-web-apps-azure/architectural-principles#dependency-inversion) between classes and their dependencies.

-Azure Notification Hubs can be accessed through the [Microsoft.Azure.NotificationHubs](https://www.nuget.org/packages/Microsoft.Azure.NotificationHubs/) NuGet package, with calls into your Azure Notification Hub being encapsulated within a service:
+To add and configure services in your web API backend app:

 1. In Visual Studio, add the [Microsoft.Azure.NotificationHubs](https://www.nuget.org/packages/Microsoft.Azure.NotificationHubs/) NuGet package to your project.
+This NuGet package is used to access your notification hub, encapsulated within a service.
-1. In Visual Studio, add a new folder named **Models** to your project, and then add a new class named `PushTemplates` to the *Models* folder.
-Then replace the code in the *PushTemplates.cs* file with the following code:
+1. In Visual Studio, add a new folder named **Models** to your project, and then add a new class named `PushTemplates` to the *Models* folder and replace its code with the following code:

     ```csharp
     namespace PushNotificationsAPI.Models;